 Charley Gallay/Getty Images for TCM

 The term “nepo baby” has been bandied about in the press, often negatively, but Newman regards it as a badge of honor.
-As a creative force in his own right, David embraces the legacy of the Newman dynasty, which he helped to burnish at this year’s TCM Classic Film Festival, held April 13-16 at the historic TCL Chinese theater complex.
-He introduced and discussed “All About Eve” (1950), featuring one of his father’s Oscar-nominated and influential scores.
+As a creative force in his own right, David embraces the legacy of the Newman family dynasty, which he helped to burnish at the 2023 TCM Classic Film Festival, held at the historic TCL Chinese Theatre complex here.
+The younger Newman introduced and discussed “All About Eve” (1950), featuring one of his father’s Oscar-nominated and most influential scores.

 In a very meta twist, Newman was joined by TCM host Ben Mankiewicz, the great-nephew of Hollywood icon Joseph L. Mankiewicz, who won two Oscars for “All About Eve” (best director and screenplay).